Florida State Road 29: LaBelle truck route

-Collier County
+County Road 29A (Collier County)

 County Road 29A is a route bypassing Immokalee to the northeast.
 It runs mostly southeast to northwest, and is named New Market Road.

 County Road 29A begins as New Market Road East, as a straight south to north road until it approaches a local fire station on the northeast corner of an access road to Immokalee Airport, and curves to the northwest.
 The road serves as the headquarters for the Immokalee State Farmer's Market.
 At Charlotte Street New Market Road East becomes New Market Road West.
 The straight northwestern to southeastern pattern continues until it curves to the west and approaches the terminus at SR 29 and Westclox Road north of the city, but not before a northbound turning ramp forks off to the right.

-Hendry County
+County Road 29A (Hendry County)

-County Road 29A is a short, former segment of State Road 29 in LaBelle.
-It runs north along North Main Street from the SR 29-80 multiplex at the Hendry County Courthouse to Park Avenue, where it turns east terminating a block later at Bridge Street(SR 29) at the foot of the drawbridge over Caloosahatchee River.
+County Road 29A is a short, former segment of SR 29 in LaBelle.
+It runs north along North Main Street from the SR 29/80 multiplex at the Old Hendry County Courthouse to Park Avenue, where it turns east terminating a block later at Bridge Street (SR 29) at the foot of the drawbridge over Caloosahatchee River.
+This segment of Main Street is the former alignment of SR 29 when the old swing bridge over the river was in service.